-Inside: These beautiful, free printable homeschool planner pages will help you capture not just the “school” things, but all the learning in between!
+Inside: These free printable homeschool planner pages will help you capture not just the “school” things, but all the learning in between!
+Reverse planner pages technically, they allow you to record what you actually did today (not what you plan to do).

 Starting in August, you probably sat down with your amazing, beautiful (read: anything BUT free) homeschool planner and dreamed of all the amazing things you were going to do with your kids this year.